On Signed Network Games with Binary Actions: Introduction

 Our work builds on two fundamental concepts.
-The first one is a novel use of the notion of cohesiveness originally proposed in the pioneering work \cite{Morris:2000} to describe the pure Nash equilibria of network coordination games.
+The first one is a novel use of the notion of cohesiveness originally proposed in the pioneering work \cite{Morris:2000} to describe the \tcb{pure strategy} Nash equilibria of network coordination games.
 The second is the super-modularity property \cite{Topkins:1979,Milgrom.ea:1990,Vives:1990,Topkins:1998} of network coordination games, particularly the robustness results recently appeared in \cite{arditti2024robust}.
-The general setup of our results is that of a SNC game where the set of agents $\mc V$ is split into two subsets $\mc V=\mc R\cup\mc S$.
-Agents in $\mc R$ are assumed to be intra themselves coordinating and form a sufficiently 'cohesive' subset.
-Alternatively, they are assumed to form a 'cohesive' structurally balanced subset.
-In this latter case, a transformation of the strategy profile set allows to obtain a coordinating subset.
-If agents in $\mc S$ possess an equilibrium conditioned to any possible value of the actions taken by the agents in $\mc R$, then a Nash equilibrium exists that is a consensus or a polarization (respectively) on the agents in $\mc R$.
-This is the content of our first result, Theorem \ref{theo:main-existence}.
+The general setup of our results is that of a {\black SNG} where the set of \tcb{player}s $\mc V$ is split into two subsets $\mc V=\mc R\cup\mc S$. \tcb{Player}s in $\mc R$ are assumed to be intra themselves coordinating and to form a sufficiently cohesive subset.
+Alternatively, they are assumed to form a cohesive structurally balanced subset.
+In this latter case, a transformation of the \tcb{action profile} set allows one to obtain a coordinating subset.
+If \tcb{player}s in $\mc S$ possess an equilibrium conditioned to \tcb{the value} of the actions taken by the \tcb{player}s in $\mc R$, then a Nash equilibrium exists that is a consensus or a polarization (respectively) on the \tcb{player}s in $\mc R$.
+This is the content of our first result, Theorem \ref{theo:main-existence}\tcb{, with Proposition \ref{prop:mixed1} addressing the special case in which the players in $\mc R$ are coordinating.} \tcb{Corollaries \ref{th:mixed_existence1} and \ref{th:mixed_existence2} identify broad classes of subnetworks for which the condition on $\mc S$ is automatically satisfied, that is, when the graph restricted to the players in $\mc S$ is structurally balanced or undirected.}

-Conditions for the convergence of the best response dynamics are characterized in terms of a novel notion of indecomposability, related to the uniform non-cohesiveness property used in \cite{Morris:2000}, and make a fundamental use of robust properties of super-modular games \cite{arditti2024robust}.
-Our main result, Theorem \ref{theo:main-stability}, formalizes these ideas.